KennyUTN/members_only/README.md

 ## About The Project

 This project consists of using the [Devise gem](https://github.com/heartcombo/devise) to have a first approach at authentication in rails.
-It is application that allows users to create posts and the authors of the posts are displayed only if, you as a User, are logged in.
+It is an application that allows users to create posts and the authors of the posts are displayed only if, you as a User, are logged in.

 ## Installation